TrueNobility303/TrueNobility303.github.io/_pages/OpenProblems.md

 title: "Open Problems"
 ---

 I plan to maintain a list of open problems that arise from my work.
 In the following, I present the best-known upper bound (UB) and lower bound (LB) to show the gap for future work.
+Please do not hesitate to contact me if you have any thoughts on closing the gap.

 <ol class="custom-ol">
 <font size="3">